 Conservation Law Enforcement

-This certificate is jointly offered by the Department of Criminology and Criminal Justice and the Department of Biology and is designed to provide students with the fundamental knowledge needed to pursue a career in conservation law enforcement.
+This certificate is jointly offered by the School of Criminology and Criminal Justice and the Department of Biology and is designed to provide students with the fundamental knowledge needed to pursue a career in conservation law enforcement.
 Students who complete this certificate will better understand the interdisciplinary nature of conservation law enforcement and the interdependent relationship between criminological and biological principles in this unique law enforcement field.

 Program requirements (18-19 hours)

 - Recommended Elective: BIO 121(4); or BIO 101(3) and 111(1).

 - CRM 210(3), CRM 365(3), CRM 400(3), BIO 122(4), BIO 373(3).